pivotal/docs-tap/install.md

       name: registry-credentials
       namespace: image-policy-system
     imagePullSecrets:
-    - name: FIRST-SECRET
-    - name: SECOND-SECRET
+    - name: SECRET
     ```
-    * Where `FIRST-SECRET` and `SECOND-SECRET` are the secrets that allow the webhook to access the private regristries.
+    * Where `SECRET` is a secret that allows the webhook to access the private regristries.
+Add additional secrets to this list as required.

 1. Create a `ClusterImagePolicy` to inform the webhook which images to validate.
    The cluster image policy is a custom resource definition containing the following information: